speechbrain/speechbrain/README.md

 When specified, all the computations (and the related child computations when present) are performed on the selected device.
 When not specified, we inherit the device of the parent execute_computation function.

-In SpeechBrain it is also possible to specify the id of the cuda device where to perform the computation with the field "gpu_id" (by default we perform computations on `cuda:0`).
+In SpeechBrain it is also possible to specify the id of the Cuda device where to perform the computation with the field "gpu_id" (by default we perform computations on `cuda:0`).

 ###  Multi-GPU parallelization